The DAO Treasury Problem and Why a Regulated Cayman Fund Is the Right Answer

 Structure in Practice

+The fund sits alongside governance rather than above it.
 This structure does not displace the DAO's governance processes.
-It sits alongside them, providing a regulated, independently overseen execution layer for treasury capital that the community's governance decisions have determined should be actively managed.
+It provides a regulated, independently overseen execution layer for treasury capital that the community's governance decisions have determined should be actively managed.

 Protection of Token Holder Interests